 New MSN: Nurse Educator students are considered for up to $5,000 in funding from the following scholarship programs: leadership in nursing, diversity, alumni, and academic achievement.

 The nurse educator master's curriculum reflects the rapidly changing landscapes of healthcare and education.
 Our graduate program offers opportunities for integrating new technologies and informatics concepts into teaching and learning, which improves problem-solving and critical thinking skills.
 You’ll also study emerging trends in nursing, healthcare, and society.

 Evidence-based course content focuses on principles of the education process, assessment of learning styles, needs and characteristics of diverse learners and innovative instructional techniques and evaluation strategies.
 You’ll learn to design dynamic learning experiences that are flexible and relevant in a challenging environment.

 Well-trained nurse educators are in high demand, regionally and nationally.
 St. Kate's MSN: Nurse Educator option prepares nurses for a wide spectrum of healthcare and educational settings.

 Nurse educators are needed in academic settings to prepare students for careers as registered nurses.
 A diverse student body and increasing reliance on technology tools require an academic nurse educator who can be responsive to these educational trends.
 College nurse educators enjoy flexible schedules—particularly those teaching classes online.

 In clinical settings, nurse educators guide the continuous professional development of working nurses and other clinicians in hospitals and clinics, as well as provide education to patients to ensure reduced readmission rates and complications and enhance the overall patient experience.

-The MSN program is accredited by the Accreditation Commission on Education in Nursing (ACEN) and approved by the Minnesota Board of Nursing.
+The MSN program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Minnesota Board of Nursing.